 Other plots

-Posterior density plots
+\subsection{Posterior density plots}

 As mentioned before, the plot() command also produces posterior density plots and it is worthwhile to look at those carefully.
 For parameters with priors that have bounds (e.g. Uniform over some interval), you will be able to see if your choice of the prior is truncating the posterior distribution.
 In the context of SCR models, this will mostly involve our choice of M, the size of the augmented data set.
 If the posterior of N has a lot of mass concentrated close to M (or equivalently the posterior of psi has a lot of mass concentrated close to 1), as in the example in Figure XX, we have to re-run the analysis with a larger M. A flat posterior plot shows you that the parameter essentially cannot be identified – there may not be enough information in your data to estimate model parameters and you may have to consider a simpler model.
 Finally, posterior density plots will show you if the posterior distribution is symmetrical or skewed – if the distribution has a heavy tail, using the mean as a point estimate of your parameter of interest may be biased and you may want to opt for the median or mode instead.